-- Work with specialist agencies on a range of programmes; SAFE, Deaf Hope, CAMHS

-- Inclusion activities with local schools

-- PSHE schemes of work

-- Work Experience programme for all students
+- Work with specialist agencies on a range of programmes; SAFE, Deaf Hope, CAMHS. - Inclusion activities with local schools. - PSHE schemes of work - Work Experience programme for all students. - Student Leadership programme in Upper School. - Provision of a range of clubs and extra curricular activities

-- Nurture provision.